Frequently Asked Questions

 From the TRC Bylaws:

-d) Reimburse TRC immediately following the event at the following rates:
+- Reimburse TRC immediately following the event at these rates:

-f) Supply all labor and materials necessary to the event including set up and dismantaling.
+- Supply all labor and materials necessary to the event including set up and dismantling.
 The range in use shall be returned to its original condition after the event and to the satisfaction of the Rangemaster.

 Non-regularly scheduled matches, i.e., a one time event or special match, are scheduled on a first come, first served basis.